vimode/frontend-mentor-challenges/single-price-grid-component-wide/README.md

 ## The challenge

- This challenge is the same as the `single-price-grid-component' but reimagined for full viewport design.
+ This challenge is the same as the `single-price-grid-component` but reimagined for full viewport design.